-E. Budget
+C. Budget

-Complete a VSGP budget grid for 12 months (July 1, 2024 - June 30, 2025).
+Complete a VSGP-SDVS budget grid for 12 months (July 1, 2024 - June 30, 2025).
 Round all amounts in the budget grid to the nearest dollar.
+Use the predetermined amounts found in Attachment A.

-Requests for VOCA funding must be placed under the Federal column.
-Applicants must budget a 20% match under Cash Match and/or In-Kind match.
-Do not use the columns titled "State" or "Special."
-Budgets may not exceed \$250,000 including matching funds.
-For example, \$250,000 total would breakout into \$200,000 Federal and \$50,000 match because \$50,000 is 20% of \$250,000.
+VOCA funding must be placed under the Federal column.
+State general funds must be placed under the State column.

 Each budget line must correspond to the itemized budget forms.
-Prior to submitting the application, please ensure that each itemized budget form aligns with the total amount requested on the budget grid.
+Prior to submitting the application, please ensure that each itemized budget form aligns with the total amount requested on the budget.

 Funds from Other Sources: Enter all funds from other sources that support the organization.
-Please include all awards/subawards from all sources, locality contributions, and indicate whether your agency receives a state general fund appropriation.
-Additionally, if the proposed project will generate program income, enter the anticipated amount of program income that will be earned.
-Please see the DOJ Financial Guide for more information on program income.
+Please include all awards/subawards from all sources, locality contributions, and indicate whether your agency receives a general fund appropriation.
+Additionally, if the proposed project will generate project income, enter the anticipated amount of project income that will be earned.
+Please see the DOJ Grants Financial Guide for more information on program income.

-F. Itemized Budget Forms
+D. Itemized Budget Forms